 The world of bug zappers has evolved, and you’ll encounter several types when you’re looking to buy one locally:

-- Traditional Electric Grid Zappers: These are the classic, iconic units that use UV or LED light to attract insects, drawing them into an electrified grid.
-They’re excellent for a broad spectrum of flying insects like moths, flies, and gnats, providing that satisfying “zap” sound when they make contact.
+- Traditional Electric Grid Zappers: These classic units use UV or LED light to attract insects, drawing them into an electrified grid.
+They are effective for a broad spectrum of flying insects like moths, flies, and gnats, producing a distinct “zap” sound upon contact.

-- Handheld Zapper Rackets: Think of these as modernized fly swatters.
-They’re portable and perfect for targeted pest control, allowing you to actively zap individual flies, mosquitoes, and even small crawling insects on contact.
+- Handheld Zapper Rackets: These portable, modernized fly swatters are perfect for targeted pest control, allowing you to actively zap individual flies, mosquitoes, and even small crawling insects on contact.

 - Glue Traps & Indoor Zappers: Often designed with a more discreet aesthetic, these are ideal for specific indoor nuisances like fruit flies, gnats, and certain types of moths.
 They use either a sticky surface or a small electric grid to capture or eliminate pests without the loud “zap” of larger units.